On embedding of partially ordered sets in $(\beta\omega,\le_{RK})$: Definitions

 \subsection{Topology}

 For $X$ a~set, $\scc X$ denotes the set of ultrafilters over~$X$.
 As usual, we suppose $X\subseteq\scc X$ by identifying each $x\in X$ with the principal ultrafilter given by~$x$.
 A~natural topology on $\scc X$ is generated by basic open sets $\wt A:=\{\mathfrak u\in\scc X:A\in\mathfrak u\},$ for all $A\subseteq X$.
-The resulting space~$\scc X$ is compact, Hausdorff, zero-dimensional (since the sets $\wt A$ are in fact clopen), moreover, extremally disconnected (the closure of any open set is open), and the {\it largest} (or {\it \v{C}ech--Stone}) {\it compactification} of the discrete space~$X$.
-This latter means that $X$ is dense in~$\scc X$ and every (trivially continuous) map~$h$ of~$X$ into any compact Hausdorff space~$Y$ uniquely extends to a~continuous map~$\wt h$ of $\scc X$ into~$Y$.
-(See, e.g., \cite{Comfort Negrepontis 1974,Hindman Strauss}.)
+The resulting space~$\scc X$ is compact, Hausdorff, zero-dimensional (since the sets $\wt A$ are in fact clopen), moreover, extremally disconnected (the closure of any its open set is open), and the largest compactification of the discrete space~$X$.
+In a~more general context, for any Tychonoff space~$X$, the symbol $\scc X$ denotes its {\it largest} (or {\it \v{C}ech--Stone}) {\it compactification}, i.e., a~space satisfying the following properties: $X$~is dense in~$\scc X$, and every continuous map~$h$ of~$X$ into any compact Hausdorff space~$Y$ (uniquely) extends to a~continuous map~$\widetilde{h}$ of $\scc X$ into~$Y$.
+Such a~space $\scc X$ is unique up to homeomorphism; the extension~$\widetilde{h}$ can be explicitly defined by letting, for all $\mathfrak x\in\scc X$,